Log in to Panopto to create or view recordings.

 Currently, there is no automatic way to do this, but you can try a couple of workarounds.

-We anticipate that using UW groups with Panopto will be available autumn 2014.
-Panopto will have a built-in tool for adding UW groups, similar to Tegrity Manager.
+Panopto will eventually have a built-in tool for adding UW groups, similar to Tegrity Manager.
 At that point, you will be able to add UW groups to a Panopto folder.

 Can I share a Panopto folder with people who don't have a UW NetID?